Comprehensive Medical Evaluation: An Important Step to Wellness

 Information about any implantable medical devices currently being used

-A person should also be prepared to answer questions about their health and lifestyle, such as their diet, sleep habits, exercise, alcohol or substance use, and stress.
+It's also important to be prepared to answer questions about health and lifestyle, such as diet, sleep habits, exercise, alcohol or substance use, and stress.
 They should also prepare any questions that they might want to ask the doctor.
 A comprehensive medical evaluation is a perfect time to ask a doctor questions and discuss overall health and what changes might need to take place.

 What are the Benefits of Having a Comprehensive Medical Evaluation?